NEW YORK (AP) - Susan Bernardo trusted her stockbroker. She wound up losing a fortune.

 "When they give bad, conflicted advice, they should be held liable, and they're not," says Mercer Bullard, a law professor at the University of Mississippi.
 "Unless they're a fiduciary, it's very difficult to win that case."

-A lobby group for the securities industry, the Securities Industry and Financial Markets Association, or SIFMA, is trying to kill the rule, which was proposed by the Labor Department.
-It fears officials there lack expertise about the brokerage industry and will write the rule in a way that will make it too costly for brokers to help clients with small accounts, and force them to stop advising them.
-It would rather the Securities and Exchange Commission, the main agency overseeing Wall Street, take the lead.
+A lobby group for the securities industry, the Securities Industry and Financial Markets Association, is trying to kill the rule, which was proposed by the Labor Department.
+It fears officials there lack expertise about the brokerage industry and will write the rule in a way that will make it too costly for brokers to help clients with small accounts.

 Brokers are especially busy dispensing advice when people change jobs or retire and have the option of rolling over 401(k) accounts into IRAs, products that the Labor Department oversees.
 Investors transferred $350 billion into IRAs in 2013, a 45 percent jump in four years, according to researcher Cerulli Associates.
 Switching to one allows them to choose among many more funds and investment products than is typically available in a 401(k).
 But a 2013 study by a congressional auditor found that such moves were often a mistake because they can trigger high fees and commissions, and many investors are confused about the costs.

-By the time Stephen Meadows realized his mistake, the retired architect had lost more than $100,000, a fifth of his original investment, according to his lawyer, who is trying to get his money back in arbitration.
-His broker put him into non-traded REITs that pay large commissions to those selling them, but are difficult to unload in a pinch and, as Meadows found out, can sock you with losses.
+Stephen Meadows, a retired architect, lost more than $100,000, a fifth of his original investment, according to estimates from a lawyer trying to get his money back in arbitration.
+His broker put him into non-traded REITs that pay large commissions to those selling them, but are difficult for investors to unload in a pinch.

-Meadows says his broker never told him about the commissions, typically 7 percent of what's invested, or the numerous risks, which regulators have long warned about.
+Meadows says his broker never told him about the commissions, typically 7 percent of what's invested, or risks.
 But he rejects the notion he should have known better.

-It was only when he needed cash last year and wanted to sell one of the REITs, that he realized his mistake: He was told he could only get back 4 percent of what he had invested.
+When he wanted to sell one of the REITs, he was told he could only get back 4 percent of what he had invested.
 His former broker, John Martin, citing the arbitration, says he can't talk about the case or his commission.
-LPL Financial, which bought the firm where Martin worked, says it can't comment either.
-But it says it will defend itself against all claims.

 For Bernardo, the single mom, the hurt keeps getting worse.